z669016/mybooks/README.md

 the ```SSLConnectionSocketFactory``` must not check the host name of the certificate (use ```NoopHostnameVerifier```).

-A ```Registry<ConnectionSocketFactory>``` must have an ```ConnectionSocketFactory``` for http, and https (the one just created, while the factory for http is a plan simple one). he you need an ```PoolingHttpClientConnectionManager```, and an HttpClient using the connection manager, and a ```HttpComponentsClientHttpRequestFactory``` using the
+A ```Registry<ConnectionSocketFactory>``` must have an ```ConnectionSocketFactory``` for http, and https (the one just created, while the factory for http is a plan simple one).
+Then you need an ```PoolingHttpClientConnectionManager```, and an HttpClient using the connection manager, and a ```HttpComponentsClientHttpRequestFactory``` using the
 ```HttpClient```.
 In the final step, create a RestTemplate using the request factory.